 - Must have proof of U.S. citizenship or legal permanent residence (this is a requirement of the national program).

-Students must hold one of the following elected or appointed positions during the current (2021-2022) school year.
+Students must hold one of the following elected or appointed positions during the 2022-2023 school year.

 - Student Body President